Hybrid Teacher-Coach: Science/Physics

 My Classes: This semester I teach grade 11 and 12 physics in the morning.
 Our students don't have physics lectures - they learn through cooperative group work using guided inquiry investigations.
 I play the role of coach, helping students with their learning and providing regular feedback on their individual work.
 The class is a bustling hive of activity as students explore and discover physics ideas while they practice authentic scientific habits and behaviours.
 Most importantly, students spend the class talking and writing about physics in their own words, instead of passively listening.
 Don't let the physics discourage your visit!
 I have had teachers of many different disciplines join us and enjoy the experience.

-Choose a lesson: My classrooms are always open for teachers to visit.
-Feel free to check out the schedules of lessons for our grade 11 and 12 classes and choose a particular lesson to observe.
+Choose a date: My classrooms are always open for teachers to visit.
 Our tests and exams also involve cooperative group work and have been very popular days to visit!
-Please email me (email@example.com) to arrange a time to visit and I can double check that the schedule has been updated!.
+Please email me (firstname.lastname@example.org) to arrange a time to visit.

 Science Content: I provide workshops on a variety of science topics that cover physics strands.
 All these workshops have two goals: to help you improve your personal understanding of the topics; and to introduce you to new activities, teaching techniques, and strategies for those topics.
 Here are my workshops from last year: